Resilience of dynamical systems: Example

 \subsection{The model}

 We shall study the parametric differential problem

-where $x\in \R$ represents the population size, $r>0$ the intrinsic growth rate, $K>0$ the carrying capacity of the environment, and $0<L\le K$ an Allee threshold.
+where $x\in \R^+$ represents the population size, $r>0$ the intrinsic growth rate, $K>0$ the carrying capacity of the environment, and $0<L\le K$ an Allee threshold.
 For the sake of convenience, we will set the carrying capacity to $K=1$.
-For $0<L<1$ the problem has three equilibria, at $x_0=0$, $x^*=1,$ and $x_1=L$.
+For $0<L<1$ the problem has three equilibria, at $x_0=0$, $x_1=1,$ and $x_L=L$.
 The first two are stable and the latter unstable.
 Therefore, $L$ determines a threshold below which the population can not persist.
-On the other hand, when $L=1$, the system undergoes a transcritical bifurcation and the equilibria $x^*$ and $x_1$ collide.
-As the attractor of interest, we shall consider $x^*=1$.